 - If the employee is being given an excessive workload continuously, with no support.

 - If the employee is consistently being paid incorrectly or failure to pay.

 It can also cover breaches of the ‘implied term’ of trust and confidence.

 Constructive dismissal claims can be difficult to win.
-With that in mind, if you haven’t already, Thrive would highly recommend you seek legal advice from us before making the decision to resign.
+With that in mind, if you haven’t already done so, we would highly recommend you seek legal advice from us before making the decision to resign.
 It is important that your letter of resignation is set out in the right way, clearly stating the reasons and highlighting the breaches upon which you rely, in order for you to bring a claim.
 The timing of the resignation is also important.

 Thrive can also help you if you believe you may have been constructively dismissed and have already resigned.

 Where an employee threatens to sue you for constructive dismissal or you receive a resignation which you think could result in a claim, please contact us for a free consultation and we can consider how to appropriately mitigate the risk of any claim.

 If you think Thrive Law can assist you further, get in touch today a email@example.com